明系魔法吟唱之3.1 -- 我的Claude规则文件分享

 yield response

-// GOOD — use EitherT.foldF when both paths have logic
+// GOOD — EitherT.foldF when branches have SIDE EFFECTS (logging, audit, cleanup)

 for